 - Healthcare access becomes critically disrupted when temporary guardians lack proper documentation or insurance authorization

-- Legal frameworks remain inadequate for handling the current scale of family separations
+- Legal frameworks face challenges in handling the current scale of family separations

 Frequently asked questions